Christmas teaching kit for ages 3 to 7

 Teach your pupils about Christmas in our culture.
 It’s fun and interesting to learn about other cultures and the special days they celebrate.

-This story is set in a typical home in England.
-You can see the Christmas decorations in the home and what happens on Christmas day.
+The story is set in a typical home in England.
+You can see the Christmas decorations in the house and what happens on Christmas day.
 There’s fantasy in the story too, it’s not all fact, because I don’t think that Santa does really come with presents, at least I haven’t seen him yet!

 Vocabulary and Grammar